RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 // Put Request is used when we want to update the whole data about any object.
 // In the put request we need to send the whole data about any object to server
-// to update even if we don't want to upadate whole data about any object.
+// to update even if we don't want to update whole data about any object.

 // In put request we never update "id" field.